Skip to main content

 This page contains information regarding options you have for customizing schedule pages on your website.

-To adjust the schedule options, click edit content on the appropriate options file, click the Add button at the top, then click add next to the option you want to edit.
+To adjust the schedule options, click edit content on the appropriate options file, click the Add button at the top, then click add next to the option you want to add.
+From the editing screen, you can click Remove next to an option to remove it or use the selector within the option to choose your setting for that option (true/false, on/off, etc.)

 In the backend of some older sites you may find the options file in the Design subtab instead of the Content subtab.

-Hide Exhibition: This will allow you to hide or show events marked as No Contest.
+Schedule: hide exhibition - This will allow you to hide or show events marked as exhibition or scrimmage.
+These events will still be accessible through the GameDay tab.

 Adjusting fields - You can use schedule options to customize the fields and labels on your schedule pages for individual sports, such as cross country.
 Follow the "Individual sport schedule layout" instructions below.